Nllii/Hermes/README.md

 # Hermes
-Hermes is a program that reads the news headlines and articles:
+Hermes is a program that reads the news headlines and articles from http://bloomberg.com.